How to become more diverse, inclusive and open

-This week, June Sarpong briefly explains the remaining five Degrees of Integration (the first being: check your ISM).
-She also encourages us to take steps (easy ones!) to become more diverse, inclusive and open in our daily lives, especially with anyone we might have previously considered ‘OTHER’.
+This week, June Sarpong briefly explains the remaining five Degrees of Integration, after you check your ISM.
+She also encourages us to take some simple steps to become more diverse, inclusive and open in our daily lives - especially with anyone we might have previously considered ‘OTHER’.

-Here’s a little more on each Degree of Integration and a little exercise on each you may want to try out for yourself.
-Let me know how you get on!
+Here’s a little more on the four other Degrees of Integration and some little exercises you may want to try out for yourself.

 Degree Two: Check Your Circle

 June encourages her readers to look at their immediate circle of friends and family.
-Does that circle reflect the larger society/community they live in?
-If not, why not do something as simple as joining a community group that brings neighbours together – every area has one you just need to do a little research or check out your local paper.
-Pop along to a local festival – in Britain we all love our festivals – why not experience one outside of your own community group.
+Does that circle reflect the larger society and community they live in?
+If not, why not do something as simple as joining a community group that brings neighbours together – every area has one you just need to do a little research.
+Pop along to a local festival - especially one outside of your own community group.
 A festive atmosphere, by its very nature, is always welcoming to strangers!

 Degree Three: Connect with the Other

 June freely admits that this degree can be daunting.
-It is one thing to experience different cultures – it is another to actively seek out a connection with someone you consider ‘OTHER.’
-Here is June’s advice: “The cornerstone of Degree 3 is the ‘one in six’ equation: out of every six new people that you are able to ‘choose’ to connect with, make one of them an ‘other’ – someone different from yourself.
+It is one thing to experience different cultures, it’s quite another to actively seek out a connection with someone you consider ‘OTHER.’
+Here is June’s advice: “The cornerstone of Degree 3 is the ‘one in six’ equation: out of every six new people that you are able to ‘choose’ to connect with, make one of them an ‘OTHER’ – someone different from yourself.
 It’s through genuine interpersonal relationships that the magic happens and the barriers come down – it's then that hearts and minds are opened.”

 Degree Four: Change Your Mind

 Become “individually conscious of how and why we feel and respond the way we do.”
-Basically challenge yourself, question yourself and push yourself to learn about what it is like to be someone other than YOU.
-Learn as much as you can about what it is to be ‘other’.
-Often with knowledge comes understanding.
+Basically, challenge yourself, question yourself and push yourself to learn about what it is like to be someone other than YOU.
+Learn as much as you can about what it is to be ‘OTHER’.
+With knowledge comes understanding.

 Degree Five: Celebrate Difference